 If you are a part of a mining pool, the Block Reward will be split between all of you in the pool based on the computational power that you used in mining the block.
 For example, the miner who contributed the most computational power will be awarded the most Zcash for successful mining completion.

 It should be noted that 10% of all coins mined will go to the Founders Reward.
-This is something specific to Zcash though other coins have similar structure.
+This is something specific to Zcash though other coins have a similar structure.
 This Founders Reward is given to the developers who started Zcash.
 The fund will be used for reasons such as ongoing development support of Zcash, and to form a non-profit organization within the ZCash team.

 Before you start to think about things like mining pools and Block Rewards, you will need to purchase some Zcash mining hardware and software to upgrade your current computer system.
 Mining requires a lot of energy.
 As cited in one source, nearly 10 U.S. households can be powered for one day by the electricity consumed for a single bitcoin transaction.
 Let’s see why mining requires so much power.

-What you need to start Zcash mining?
+What do you need to start Zcash mining?

 First, you need mining hardware.
 This is the machinery you’ll use to run the mining software, which is another matter we’ll get into later.